Panama City Beach Rules & Regulations

 Camping – Overnight camping/sleeping on the beach is prohibited.

 Dogs – Dogs are not allowed on Bay County (Panama City Beach) beaches, with the exception of a pet-friendly area located on the Westside of the Russell-Fields City Pier located across from Pier Park at 16101 Front Beach Road.
-Signs are posted to mark the designated area where dogs are allowed.
+If you’re still confused, there are signs posted at dog-friendly beaches in the area.

 Fireworks – Fireworks are NOT ALLOWED on the beaches in Panama City Beach.